ehsong/ehsong.github.io/_pages/research.md

 * Hints of Personalization after COVID19 in South Korea (with Ines Miral)

-Despite recent events alluding to increased power of the chief executive after COVID19, there has been no theoretical framework that examines how the pandemic has spurred personalization events.
+Despite recent events alluding to increased power of the chief executive after COVID19, there has been no theoretical framework nor an in-depth case study that examines how the pandemic has spurred personalization events.
 By examining the case of South Korea, we show how the executive power was personalized mainly via personnel management.
 We also identify attempts of personalization via violence yet administrative court rulings show that courts have played a role in checking excessive restrictions on mass protests.
 We also extend our analyses to compare personalization trends under the previous Park administration to show how personalization trends differed under two administrations.
+Our work draws evidence from news data systematically collected using a webscraper that amasses large amounts of news over time borrowing the search algorithm of Naver, the biggest news aggregator in South Korea.

 ## Xenophobia, Nationalism, and Foreign Policy Attitudes